facebookresearch/webssl/README.md

 ### Loading pretrained models

-We provide two ways to use our models:
+We provide two examples to use our models:

 #### 1. Using HuggingFace Transformers